BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 There is no single explanation of human suffering, it just is---all that remain is what we do with it.

 I find Haneke's project important.
-However, if such an unconcealment of the *hyper-real* is possible, or if even the most unpleasant depiction of violence in reference to the medium itself, e.g. by breaking the fourth wall, will lead to the same old effect, that is, more violence, is questionable.
+However, if such an unconcealment of the *hyper-real* is possible, or if even the most unpleasant depiction of violence in reference to the medium itself---e.g. by breaking the fourth wall---will lead to the same old effect, that is, more violence is questionable.

 I think, similar to the Greek temple, films from these directors can open worlds by bringing us back into existential time, i.e., bringing us to reflecting on (our) *Being* or what it means to be.
 And when this question shines through, it can upset our entire world.